Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/index.md

 ## OS options
 You can set hostname to whatever you like, for example, my pwny is called `pwn3ttx` so I also set hostname of my device to it.
 This is so you can easily recognize it on your network, and you can use it as URL to view your pwny via Bluetooth.

 Check "Enable SSH" with "Use password authentication", so you can remote into the pi.
-If you want to use your SSH keys, check the other option, you should know what you are doing at this point.
+If you want to use your SSH keys, check the other option, and upload the public keys.

 Set username and password, you can leave those to default (username: `pi`, password: `raspberry`), but from security standpoint, **it is highly discouraged to do so**.
 Change them to something you like, that is secure and you can remember.

-Configure Wireless LAN, you'd want to leave that empty, since your device won't be connecting to the itnernet by itself.
+Configure Wireless LAN, you'd want to leave that empty, since your device won't be connecting to the internet by itself.

 Set Locale Settings, enter the timezone you are in, and the keyboard layout you'd wish to use when you remote in.